segmentio/segment-docs/src/unify/Traits/sql-traits.md

 > To view SQL Traits in a user profile, you must have [PII access](/docs/segment-app/iam/roles/#pii-access).
 Without this access, Segment redacts all SQL traits in a profile.

 > info ""
-> Once a field has been brought in with a SQL Trait and sent to the destination, please note that changing data types for fields may not be compatible with all destinations.
+> Note that after you bring in data with SQL Traits, changing data types for fields may not be compatible with all destinations.

 ### Example: cloud sources sync